Alex Baumann: Awards and honours

 Baumann was named Canada's male athlete of the year for 1984 and was made an Officer of the Order of Canada.
-He was also named as the Male World Swimmer of the Year by Swimming World magazine in the same year.
+He was also named the Male World Swimmer of the Year by Swimming World magazine in the same year.
 In 1988, he was awarded the Order of Ontario.

 Baumann was inducted into the Ontario Sports Hall of Fame in 1999.

 Baumann was named Honorary Colonel of 412 VIP Transport Squadron of the Royal Canadian Air Force based in Ottawa in June 2011.

 In 2012, Baumann received the Queen Elizabeth II Diamond Jubilee Medal.

 Personal life

 Baumann is married to Tracey Taggart, an Australian swimmer he met during the Brisbane 1982 Commonwealth Games.
 They married on 30 April 1988, and have two children: Tabitha and Ashton Baumann.

 In March 2009, Baumann swam at the Ontario Masters Swim Championships.
 It was his first swim meet in 22 years.
-He continued where he left off, beating the world record in the 200 metre individual medley in the 45-49 age group category by more than 3.3 seconds with a time of 2:12.01.
+He continued where he left off, beating the world record in the 200 metre individual medley in the 45–49 age group category by more than 3.3 seconds with a time of 2:12.01.

 His son, Ashton Baumann, is also a swimmer.